Sponge: Overview

-Sponges are similar to other animals in that they are multicellular, heterotrophic, lack cell walls and produce sperm cells.
+Sponges are similar to other animals in that they are multicellular heterotrophs that lack cell walls and produce sperm cells.
 Unlike other animals, they lack true tissues and organs.
 Some of them are radially symmetrical, but most are asymmetrical.
 The shapes of their bodies are adapted for maximal efficiency of water flow through the central cavity, where the water deposits nutrients and then leaves through a hole called the osculum.
-The single-celled choanoflagellates resemble the choanocyte cells of sponges which are used to drive their water flow systems and capture most of their food.
-This along with phylogenetic studies of ribosomal molecules have been used as morphological evidence to suggest sponges are the sister group to the rest of animals.
-A great majority are marine (salt-water) species, ranging in habitat from tidal zones to depths exceeding 8,800 m, though there are freshwater species.
+Their choanocyte cells are used to drive their water flow systems and capture most of their food.
+This, along with phylogenetic studies of ribosomal molecules, has been used as morphological evidence to suggest sponges are the sister group to the rest of animals.
+A great majority are marine (salt-water) species, ranging in habitat from tidal zones to depths exceeding 8,800 m, though the freshwater sponges inhabit all continents other than Antarctica.
 All adult sponges are sessile, meaning that they attach to an underwater surface and remain fixed in place (i.e., do not travel).
 While in their larval stage of life, they are motile.